kubernetes-analysis/kubernetes-analysis/blog.md

-We saved the model (`data/model.h5`), the vectorizer (`data/vectorizer.pickle`) and the feature selector (`data/selector.pickle`) to disk to be able to use them later on for prediction purposes.
+We saved the model (`data/model.h5`), the vectorizer (`data/vectorizer.pickle`) and the feature selector (`data/selector.pickle`) to disk to be able to use them later on for prediction purposes without having a need for additional training steps.

 [80]: https://github.com/kubernetes-analysis/kubernetes-analysis/blob/f419ff4a3462bafc0cb067aa6973dc7280409699/src/nlp.py#L91-L170
 [81]: https://en.wikipedia.org/wiki/Confusion_matrix

-## Some first prediction
+## A first Prediction

 We are now able to test the model by loading it from disk and predicting some input text: